hemantaph/gwsnr/docs/autoapi/gwsnr/core/index.rst

       ``int``

-      Number of processors to use for parallel processing.
+      Number of processors for parallel processing.